Kinjal84/Food-Order-App/README.md

 # Food-Order-App
-It is selecting food and ordering ( Udemy course practice )
+It is about selecting food and ordering ( Udemy course practice )